Diversity & inclusion: having a seat at the table

 Imagine if everyone at our company (or yours) had the same background, experience and knowledge.
 We might continue to do things the same way, use the same tools and deliver the same products and services that we always have.
 If that were the case, how quickly would we become irrelevant?

 Whether we’re talking about Gen X, Millennials or Gen Z, studies show that today’s workforce wants to work in an environment where they can contribute.
 Creating a diverse and inclusive culture encourages engagement.
 Smart, engaged people solve problems.
-Problem solving leads to innovation.
+Problem-solving leads to innovation.

 These innovations cover the gamut: New service offerings that have led to new revenue; new tools and methods to improve operational performance and customer and employee experiences; compensation and benefits enhancements that have improved recruiting, retention and satisfaction results.

-Diversity and inclusion allows for our individuality to shine.
+Diversity and inclusion allow for our individuality to shine.
 And yes, we still have work to do.
 But at Synergis, we strive to create an environment where everyone, no matter their gender, sex, race or background has a seat at the table.
 While our business advantages that come from our diversity are a plus, it’s the sense of belonging that makes us most proud.

 About the author